chdao/mame-rom-selector/README.md

 This project uses GitHub Actions for continuous integration and deployment:

 - **Continuous Integration**: Automatically builds and tests the project on every push and pull request
-- **Automated Releases**: Creates releases with pre-built Windows executables
+- **Manual Releases**: Create releases with pre-built Windows executables when ready
 - **Windows-focused**: Optimized for Windows Forms applications using .NET 8.0

 ### Workflows

 - `ci.yml`: Basic build and test on Windows
-- `build.yml`: Windows build with automatic releases
+- `build.yml`: Windows build and artifact creation
 - `release.yml`: Manual release creation workflow

 ### Building